Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_DM.rst

 	*
 		- t_DataType

-		- the data type of the matrix entries
+		- The data type of the matrix entries.

 	*
 		- t_ParEntries

-		- number of parallelly processed entries in the matrix
+		- Number of parallelly processed entries in the matrix.

 	*
 		- p_n

-		- number of rows/cols in a square matrix
+		- Number of rows/cols in a square matrix.

 	*
 		- p_ku

-		- number of superdiagonals
+		- Number of superdiagonals.

 	*
 		- p_kl

-		- number of subdiagonals
+		- Number of subdiagonals.

 	*
 		- p_x

-		- vector input
+		- Vector input.

 	*
 		- p_out

-		- output stream, which matches the outputs of gbMat2Stream or sbMat2Stream
+		- Output stream, which matches the outputs of gbMat2Stream or sbMat2Stream.

 tbmSuper2Stream
 ################